larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 ## Consistency and Conflict Resolution {#appeals}

-Administrators and moderators shall act in a manner consistent with guidelines approved by the IESG.
-In cases of disagreement between the administrators and the moderator team over a moderation decision, the matter should be taken up with the responsible area director for resolution, or the IETF chair if a responsible area director cannot be determined or is not assigned.
+Administrators and moderators shall act in a manner consistent this meme and the guidelines approved by the IESG.
+In cases of disagreement over a moderation decision, anyone may take the matter up with the responsible area director for resolution, or with the IETF chair if a responsible area director cannot be determined or is not assigned.

-Because the moderator team serves at the discretion of the IESG, any moderation decision can be appealed to the IESG by anyone, per {{Section 6.5.2 of !RFC2026}}.
+Further appeals may be made to the IESG per {{Section 6.5.2 of !RFC2026}}, and then if necessary to the IAB.
-Disagreements with a decision by the moderator team can be brought to their attention.
-If this does not lead to a resolution, a decision by the IESG can be appealed to the IAB as described in
-{{Section 6.5.2 of !RFC2026}}.

 ## Reinstatement